Hauraki Plains: Drainage systems

 Work started immediately after the passing of the Hauraki Plains Act.
 Controlling the flooding of the Piako River which overflowed at least once a year was crucial.
-This was achieved through the construction of stop-banks to prevent flood and tidal overflow.
+This was achieved through the construction of stop-banks to prevent floods and tidal overflow.

 Farmers were required to dig drains, ranging from one to two metres wide, through their land.
 These drains connected to the main drains, which brought the water out and into the canals.
 Floodgates were installed to prevent the ingress of water into the canals, while allowing floodwaters to flow out of the system.
 As a result of the drainage system, the size of the wetlands declined to less than 25% of their original area.

-Once the land was mostly drained, scrub, logs and tree stumps had to be cleared, and the earth leveled, to convert it to pasture.
+Once the land was mostly drained, scrub, logs and tree stumps had to be cleared, and the earth levelled, to convert it to pasture.
 The scrub and waste was burnt off.

 River transport

 River transport was the most effective method to transport goods, people and animals to the Hauraki Plains, as an effective roading system had not yet been established.